 6. Shop for new Disney looks

 Whether you are simply looking for new Disney tees or are into more high fashion and DisneyBounds, there are plenty of ways to shop for new clothing and accessories at the parks and resorts (especially when you have access to adult money!)
-For general Disney tees and souvenirs, you can always find something at stores like the Emporium in the Magic Kingdom and Mouse Gear at EPCOT, and even many of the resort gift shops will have a great selection.
-For higher end Disney items (think Kate Spade, Tommy Bahama, Coach…) you’ll most likely want to head to Disney Springs.
+For general Disney tees and souvenirs, you can always find something at stores like the Emporium in the Magic Kingdom and Creations Shop at EPCOT, and even many of the Resort gift shops will have a great selection.
+For higher-end Disney items (think Kate Spade, Tommy Bahama, Coach…) you’ll most likely want to head to Disney Springs.
 There you’ll find all of the above and more name brands plus unique styles at the Dress Shop and Disney Style, and some serious deals on Disney pieces at Uniqlo.

 7. Save time to be a kid